Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

+Note that \cref{lem:d'v} is not true anymore because $m$ can decrease significantly throughout phases but $deg'(v)$ can stay the same for more than one phase, and in that case $deg'(v)$ could be more than $m_i$.
+Hence, the timestamp that a vertex $v$ receives during its movement from $V_H$ to $V_L$ is critical.

-\begin{proof} In order to prove this lemma, we show that only a constant number of \ld vertices leave the MIS during an update.
-A \ld vertex $u$ leaves the MIS for three reasons: \begin{itemize} \item an edge insertion $(u,v)$ occurs and $d_u > d'_u$ after the insertion. \item an edge update $(u,v)$ occurs and $t_{(u,v)}- t_u > S_u/4$ \item an edge insertion $(u,v)$ occurs such that both $u$ and $v$ are \ld vertices and both are in the MIS. \end{itemize} In the first and the second cases, at most $2$ vertices might move to $V_H$ and leave the MIS ($u$ and $v$); that could happen if for both at least one of the two conditions is met.
+\begin{restatable}{lemma}{avgconst} The average number of \ld vertices that enter or leave the MIS during an update is constant. \end{restatable} \iflong \begin{proof} In order to prove this lemma, we show that only a constant number of \ld vertices leave the MIS during an update.
+A \ld vertex $u$ leaves the MIS for three reasons: \begin{itemize} \item an edge insertion $(u,v)$ occurs and $\deg(u) > deg'(u)$ after the insertion. \item an edge update $(u,v)$ occurs and $t_{(u,v)}- t_u > S_u/4$ \item an edge insertion $(u,v)$ occurs such that both $u$ and $v$ are \ld vertices and both are in the MIS. \end{itemize} In the first and the second cases, at most $2$ vertices might move to $V_H$ and leave the MIS ($u$ and $v$); that could happen if for both at least one of the two conditions is met.
 In the third case, if none of the first two conditions is met, only one of $u$ and $v$ would leave the MIS.

 Note that it is \emph{not} the case that only vertices that are adjacent to an edge update can move to $V_H$.
-However, the \ld other vertices that can move to $V_H$ are not in the MIS.
+However, the other \ld vertices that can move to $V_H$ are not in the MIS.
 Only vertices that need to make an action (either enter or leave the MIS) check their timestamp and their degree.
 In addition, those vertices first check their timestamp and only after that enter or leave the MIS (if it is still necessary).
 When a vertex $u$ leaves the MIS, all its \ld neighbors might enter the MIS, but before they enter they first check their timestamp; therefore, if they leave $V_H$ to become part of $V_H$, they first leave $V_H$ and enter the MIS as a \hd vertex later if necessary.
 So, for these vertices, we ensure that they don't enter the MIS, and then immediately need to leave the MIS because they move to $V_H$.

 Overall, we get that at most $2$ \ld vertices leave the MIS during an update.
-Thus, the average number of \ld vertices that enter the MIS during an update is also constant since a vertex can only enter the MIS if it is not currently in the MIS. \end{proof}
+Thus, the average number of \ld vertices that enter the MIS during an update is also constant since a vertex can only enter the MIS if it is not currently in the MIS. \end{proof} \fi

-\subsection{Updated analysis of the Restart Procedure for $\mavg$}
+\subsubsection{Updated analysis of the Restart Procedure for $\mavg$}